akersten/reaperf/README.md

 ### `discard-policy`

 * `delete` Delete the file.
-* `rename` Append an extension to files determined to be duplicates, increasing numerically. (.001, .002, etc.)
+* `rename` Append an extension to files determined to be duplicates, increasing numerically. (.sameas.{firstfile}.001, .sameas.{firstfile}.002, etc.)
+* `keep` Do not modify the duplicate files in any way, just list them.

+### `directory|file`

+If a directory is specified, reaperf will look for any duplicate files within the hierarchy and perform the strategy-granulariy-discard pattern on them.
+If a file is specified, it will look for only matches of that file.

 ### Options

 * `-h {x}` *Hamming distance tolerance*: If the strategy uses a hamming distance to compare files, the tolerance value is set to `x`.
 The default tolerance is TODO.
 * `-s {x}` *Scale factor*: If the strategy uses a scale factor, the scale factor will be set to `x`.
 The default scaling factor is 256.
 * `-i` *Interactive mode*: If specified, duplicates will be displayed side-by-side and a user will be able to choose which action to take.
+* `-n` *No recursion*: Do not evaluate directories other than the working directory.